Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 The maximum drought duration further varies substantially across seasons and technologies.
-Solar \ac{PV} droughts primarily occur in fall and winter, with their median hour in November, December, or January (Figure~\ref{fig:max_duration_monthly_surface_mid_DE_ES_CP_4_tech}).
-The maximum European \ac{PV} drought under unconstrained geographical balancing lasts 248~days with a median hour in December for a threshold of $\tau = 0.75$.
-The longest \ac{PV} droughts with median hours in spring or summer months barely last longer than a few days, except for those identified by very high thresholds close or equal to $\tau = 1$.
+Solar \ac{PV} droughts primarily occur in fall and winter, with their median hour in November, December, or January (Figure~\ref{fig:figure_5}).
+The median hour represents the hour after half of the drought duration has passed.
+The maximum European \ac{PV} drought under unconstrained geographical balancing lasts 248~days with a median hour in December for a threshold of $\tau_{0.75}$.
+The longest \ac{PV} droughts with median hours in spring or summer months barely last longer than a few days, except for those identified by very high thresholds close or equal to $\tau_{1.0}$.
 In contrast, the longest European on- and offshore wind droughts mainly occur in spring and summer, with medians in July and maximum duration of 218 or 204~days, respectively.
 Maximum wind drought duration in winter months are much lower.
-In single countries, summer and winter wind droughts can be significantly longer (\textit{balancing effect}).
+In single countries, summer and winter wind droughts can be much longer (\textit{balancing effect}).
 The seasonal complementarity of wind and solar further mitigates combined technology portfolio droughts to a substantial extent (\textit{portfolio effect}).
 The longest-lasting droughts occur during winter months, which is a result of low seasonal \ac{PV} availability in combination with rare but severe concurrent wind droughts.
 The median hours of the longest renewable technology portfolio droughts in Germany (106~days) or Spain (137~days) occur in November, or, under the assumption of unconstrained balancing, in January (55~days).